prahaladbelavadi/codahale.com/_posts/2009-05-02-what-makes-jersey-interesting-parameter-classes.md

 -------------------------------------

-We can safely assume we'll be writing a *lot* of these param classes for any given project -- in fact, the more of these we write, the cleaner and more testable our resources are.
+We can safely assume we'll be writing a *lot* of these param classes for any given project--in fact, the more of these we write, the cleaner and more testable our resources are.

-Think about it -- does your web service accept any of the following things?
+Think about it--does your web service accept any of the following things?

 * URIs
 * Numbers